Is My Tech Dating Me?

 I'm the guy the family calls when they need help with their phone or getting their new printer to talk to their old laptop, or backing up the digital photos from their smart phone.
 How can my technology possibly be dating me?

 They say I should replace my iPad with an iPhone 13 Max Pro (from $1,099).
-I can barely wend my way around the apps I have now have as quickly as my granddaughter switches between Disney-Plus and YouTube Kids.
+I can barely wend my way around the apps I have now as quickly as my granddaughter switches between Disney-Plus and YouTube Kids.
 I don't think we need fancier and faster and, well, maybe a bigger screen would be nice.

 They tend to mock folks with a Garmin sucking the windshield.
-Well, upgraded to Magellan a few years ago.
+Well, we upgraded to Magellan a few years ago.
 But that's not good enough anymore, they say.
 I need to use an app on my phone.
 Don't they know my iPhone doesn't work while I'm driving?
 I get the DriveWise discount!

 Dusty old rowing machines are out of date, says this young whipper-snapper Mr. Kitchen.
 I'll have you know we have a walking contraption that has not only a headset (somewhere) but an AM/FM cassette player to listen to while you walk your daily walk on the green rotating mat.
-I should jump on the video exercise classes like Peloton offers.
+Why should I jump on the video exercise classes like Peloton offers?

 The article suggests I junk my antique and opt for the next best thing after what you see in those TV commercials.
 I should consider a 'smart rower' at around $2,200 to $2,700 that "touts a similar screen as the Peloton for guided workouts."